furo-training/.github/profile/README.md

 Each demo repo is prefixed with `demo-`, and will contain a `README.md` describing how to walk through it. 🍿

 :bulb: Some of the demo repositories are configured as templates, so that you can use them in a different organization if needed.
-Make sure that you have reviewed the demo `README.md` first, so that you're sure the demo will function properly in the new organization (for example repository secrets etc.).
+Make sure that you have reviewed the demo `README.md` first, so that you're sure the demo will function properly in the new organization (for example repository secrets will not be carried over to the new repository).

 :bow: Thank you following the **Cleanup** steps after each demo.